 9. “It is better to offer no excuse than a bad one.” — George Washington

 10. “It is better to be alone than in bad company.” — George Washington

 There is a lot of truth to this simple quote by George Washington.
 Being around negative people can be draining, and it can be hard to stay positive in the face of constant negativity.
 On the other hand, being alone allows you to focus on your happiness and well-being.

 It can be a chance to recharge and refocus on what is important to you.
-Additionally, being alone can help you to appreciate the time you spend with other people.
+Additionally, being alone can help you appreciate the time you spend with others.
 When you are constantly surrounded by others, it is easy to take them for granted.

 11. “If freedom of speech is taken away, then dumb and silent we may be led, like sheep to the slaughter.” — George Washington

 12. “My mother was the most beautiful woman I ever saw.
 All I am I owe to my mother.
 I attribute my success in life to the moral, intellectual and physical education I received from her.” — George Washington

 13. “Make sure you are doing what God wants you to do, then do it with all your strength.” — George Washington

 14. “Human happiness and moral duty are inseparably connected.” — George Washington